Delaware • New Jersey • Pennsylvania

 In the past, water system audits have been conducted in the absence of consistent definitions and standards and have often used inappropriate metrics for measuring the water supply efficiency.
 Not surprisingly, some systems bill only half, or less, of the total water they treat, pressurize, and put into the distribution system.

+The Commission's revised rules are based on precise definitions and rational accounting procedures that result in a clearer understanding of the causes of water loss and allow system operators, utility managers, and regulators better target their efforts to improve water supply efficiency.
 By recognizing such problems and proactively seeking best management solutions, the DRBC is one of a handful of regulatory agencies in the United States that has changed its regulations to reflect the improved approach to water loss accounting made possible by the IWA/AWWA methodology.
-The rule changes approved by the DRBC Commissioners in March 2009 were developed by DRBC staff and the DRBC’s Water Management Advisory Committee (WMAC).
+The rule changes approved by the DRBC Commissioners in 2009 were developed by DRBC staff and the DRBC’s Water Management Advisory Committee (WMAC).

-A number of resources are available to assist water system operators in water audits and water loss control.
-A number of helpful links are posted below:
+A number of resources are available to assist water system operators in water audits and water loss control:

 - AWWA’s Free Water Audit Software: The free Water Audit Software operates as a spreadsheet designed in Microsoft Excel format and provides an effective, standardized structure to perform a water audit consistent